Bajaj Group

-Bajaj Group is an Indian multinational conglomerate founded by Jamnalal Bajaj in Mumbai in 1926.
-The group comprises 40 companies and its flagship company Bajaj Auto is ranked as the world's fourth largest two- and three-wheeler manufacturer.
-The group has involvement in various industries that include automobiles (2- and 3-wheelers), home appliances, lighting, iron and steel, insurance, travel and finance.
+The Bajaj Group is an Indian multinational conglomerate founded by Jamnalal Bajaj in Mumbai in 1926.
+The group's official website claims to hold 40 companies with a market capitalization of Rs.
+14 lakh crores (~US$ 167 billion).
+Its flagship automotive company, Bajaj Auto, is among the world's leading producers of two- and three-wheelers.
+The group operates across a range of industries, including automobiles, home appliances, heavy electricals, lighting, iron and steel, insurance, travel, and finance, among others.

-History
+The group was founded informally by Bachhraj Bajaj, with a cotton ginning factory in Wardha, Maharashtra, in 1905.
+Following his death in 1906, his adopted grandson—Jamnalal Bajaj, ran the business for two decades and then established it formally as an industrial and trading business in Mumbai in 1926, named Bachhraj Factories.

-The Bajaj Group of Companies was founded by Jamnalal Bajaj.
+Leading figures

-Kamalnayan Bajaj (1915–1972)
+Kamalnayan Bajaj (1915 – 1972)

-Kamalnayan Bajaj, the elder son of Jamanalal Bajaj, after completing his education from University of Cambridge, England to assist his father both in business and in social service.
-He expanded the business by branching into manufacture of scooter, three-wheeler, cement, alloy casting and electricals.
-In 1954, Kamalnayan took over active management of the Bajaj Group companies.
+Kamalnayan Bajaj, the elder son of Jamnalal Bajaj, returned to India after completing his education at the University of Cambridge, England, to assist his father in both business and social service.
+He played a key role in expanding the Bajaj Group by diversifying its operations into the manufacture of scooters, three-wheelers, cement, alloy castings, and electrical equipment.
+In 1954, He took over the active management of the Bajaj Group companies and led them towards significant growth and success.

-Ramkrishna Bajaj (1924–1994)
+Ramkrishna Bajaj (1924 – 1994)

-Ramkrishna Bajaj, the younger son of Jamanalal, took over after the death of his elder brother Kamalnayan Bajaj in 1972.
-In addition to shouldering business responsibilities, Ramkrishna's energies were largely directed towards the social service and social welfare programmes of the Bajaj Group.
-He was elected as the Chairman of World Assembly for Youth (India) in 1961.
-He also held the office of the Managing Trustee of the Indian Youth Centres Trust, which conceived and created the Vishwa Yuvak Kendra in 1968, a youth development organisation.
+In 1972, Ramkrishna Bajaj, the younger son of Jamnalal Bajaj, assumed leadership of the Bajaj Group after the death of his elder brother, Kamalnayan Bajaj.
+Alongside his business responsibilities, he dedicated much of his time and energy to social service and welfare initiatives.
+Ramkrishna Bajaj strongly believed in youth development and nation-building.

-Rahul Bajaj (1938–2022)
+In 1961, he was elected Chairman of the World Assembly for Youth (India).
+He also served as the Managing Trustee of the Indian Youth Centres Trust, which established the Vishwa Yuvak Kendra in 1968 — a prominent youth development organization focused on leadership, education, and community service.

-Rahul Bajaj, the chairman emeritus and former managing director (until 2005) of the Bajaj group was the grandson of Jamnalal Bajaj.
-He completed his schooling from Cathedral, a school in Bombay.
-Then he pursued his studies from St Stephen's College, Delhi, Government Law College, Mumbai and Harvard University, USA.
-He took over control of the Bajaj Group in 1965 and established one of India's largest conglomerates.
-The President of India, presented CII President's Award for Lifetime Achievement to Mr. Rahul Bajaj on 27 April 2017.
+Rahul Bajaj (1938 – 2022)

-In October 9, 2024 the Bajaj family was ranked 10th on Forbes list of India’s 100 richest tycoons, with a net worth of $23.4 billion.
+Rahul Bajaj, the chairman emeritus and former managing director (until 2005) of the Group, was the grandson of Jamnalal Bajaj.
+He completed his schooling at the Cathedral and John Connon School, Mumbai; and then attended the St Stephen's College, Delhi; Government Law College, Mumbai; and Harvard University.
+He took over control of the Group in 1965 and led it to be one of India's largest conglomerates.
+In 2001, he was awarded Padma Bhushan, India's third-highest civilian award.